Burdei

 A burdei or bordei (bordei, бурдей) is a type of pit-house or half-dugout shelter, somewhat between a sod house and a log cabin.
 This style is native to the Carpathian Mountains and forest steppes of Eastern Europe.

+In Romania, it is a traditional "rustic" house made of clay and built below the earth's surface.
+Variations on how deep underground the burdei is built depends between houses.
+The underground style of construction and the use of clay materials ensures heating with minimal resources during harsh winters.
+The burdei style is still utilised to this day, usually among shepherd communities in the mountainsides.

+The etymology of the word is Romanian, and can be found in Albanian as well, due to a shared Thracian origin.
+Borde in Albanian means "hole".

 History

 Neolithic

 In the Cucuteni-Trypillian culture burdei houses were characterized by elliptical shapes.
 These houses would typically have a wooden floor that was about 1.5 meters (5 feet) below ground, which would place the roof at just above ground level.